 General Dudakovic Charged

-The prosecution said the bodies of a number of the victims were located after the warfare and exhumed from several characters and mass graves, whilst the look for some of the people killed continues to be ongoing.
+The prosecution said the bodies of a number of the victims were located after the warfare and exhumed from several sites and mass graves, whilst the search for some of the people killed continues to be ongoing.
 Part of the indictment of Atif Dudakovic issues conflict crimes against Bosniaks who had been participants and supporters of the National Defence pressure of the Autonomous Province of Western Bosnia, a self-proclaimed Bosniak-led wartime breakaway statelet.

 Dudakovic, a famous Bosniak army commander, commanded the Bihac enclave in northwest Bosnia throughout the battle.
 After the warfare, he became the overall commander of the Federation of Bosnia and Herzegovina’s navy.
-His April arrest sparked anger among Bosniak politicians and warfare veterans but praised some Bosnian Serb politicians.
+His April arrest sparked anger among Bosniak politicians and war veterans but was praised by some Bosnian Serb politicians.
 The other Bosnian Army Fifth Corps ex-soldiers who had been indicted are Ekrem Dedic, Sanel Sabic, Ibrahim Siljedic, Safet Salihagic, Adis Zjakic, Hasan Ruznic, Redzep Zlojic, Samir Solakovic, Fatmir Muratovic, Muharem Alesevic, Husein Balagic, Ale Hodzic, Edin Domazet, Ejub Konjezic, Ibrahim Nadarevic, and Said Mujic.

 Developing Discipline and Character:

 In 1946, Brigadier General Schwarzkopf, Sr.’s own family, joined him in Iran.
-Norman, Jr. Was 12 years antique and attended school in Iran and later in Switzerland, Germany, and Italy.
+Norman, Jr. Was 12 years old and attended school in Iran and later in Switzerland, Germany, and Italy.
 He became an extraordinary student becoming fluent in French and German.

 Developing Competence: Attending West Point: